alexhokl/notes/gcloud.md

   - it does not support push subscribers
   - it is not as "managed" as Pub/Sub
   - it is closer to the model of running Kafka

+## Tools

+- [gcpdiag](https://github.com/GoogleCloudPlatform/gcpdiag) a lint tool to find configuration issues on GCP
+  * `gcpdiag lint project=your_project_id`
+  * in case there is a problem with authentication, run `gcloud auth login --update-adc` to create application credentials and the tool will read from this default